-Research fellow in Social Work, focusing on the situation of young unaccompanied refugees in Norway, with emphasis on psychosocial health and resilience.
+Research fellow in Social Work, focusing on the situation of young unaccompanied refugees in Norway, with emphasis on psychosocial wellbeing and resilience.

 With a master's degree in Social Anthropology and additional studies in Journalism and Psychosocial Approaches in contexts of political violence and disasters, she has worked with issues related to armed conflict, human rights violations and forced migration, and engaged with survivors, human rights defenders and refugees.

 Doctoral researcher placement at the University of Brighton and the University of Sussex, United Kingdom, April - June 2019.

-Young unaccompanied refugees, unaccompanied minors, psychosocial health, resilience, relationships, forced migration, asylum policies, qualitative and participatory research methods.
+Young unaccompanied refugees, unaccompanied minors, psychosocial wellbeing, resilience, relationships, forced migration, asylum policies, qualitative and participatory research methods.